HouseTrip/housetrip.github.com/_posts/2013-11-11-data-tiering.md

 - Any read-intensive part of the application (e.g. searching) will use the *front* table.
 - No part of the application will ever use the *back* table.
-- Every few minutes, an task (*errand* in our jargon) will sync all recent changes from the regular to the inactive table.
+- Every few minutes, a task (*errand* in our jargon) will sync all recent changes from the regular to the inactive table.
 Then the *front* and the *back* table will be swapped.